xar-network/xar-network/docs/deploy-testnet.md

-# Deploy Your Own Gaia Testnet
+# Deploy Your Own Zar Testnet

-This document describes 3 ways to setup a network of `gaiad` nodes, each serving a different usecase:
+This document describes 3 ways to setup a network of `zard` nodes, each serving a different usecase:

 1. Single-node, local, manual testnet
 2. Multi-node, local, automated testnet
 3. Multi-node, remote, automated testnet

-Supporting code can be found in the [networks directory](https://github.com/cosmos/gaia/tree/master/networks) and additionally the `local` or `remote` sub-directories.
+Supporting code can be found in the [networks directory](https://github.com/zar-network/zar-network/tree/master/networks) and additionally the `local` or `remote` sub-directories.

 > NOTE: The `remote` network bootstrapping may be out of sync with the latest releases and is not to be relied upon.

 ## Available Docker images

-In case you need to use or deploy gaia as a container you could skip the `build` steps and use the official images, $TAG stands for the version you are interested in:
+In case you need to use or deploy zar as a container you could skip the `build` steps and use the official images, $TAG stands for the version you are interested in:

-- `docker run -it -v ~/.gaiad:/root/.gaiad -v ~/.gaiacli:/root/.gaiacli tendermint:$TAG gaiad init`
+- `docker run -it -v ~/.zard:/root/.zard -v ~/.zarcli:/root/.zarcli tendermint:$TAG zard init`
-- `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.gaiad:/root/.gaiad -v ~/.gaiacli:/root/.gaiacli tendermint:$TAG gaiad start`
+- `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.zard:/root/.zard -v ~/.zarcli:/root/.zarcli tendermint:$TAG zard start`
 - ...
-- `docker run -it -v ~/.gaiad:/root/.gaiad -v ~/.gaiacli:/root/.gaiacli tendermint:$TAG gaiacli version`
+- `docker run -it -v ~/.zard:/root/.zard -v ~/.zarcli:/root/.zarcli tendermint:$TAG zarcli version`

 The same images can be used to build your own docker-compose stack.